Mariga94/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8.chmod absolute form - the other way to use chmod, in which you specify a set of three numbers that together determine all the access classess and types. e.g chmod 751 myfile

 9.chmod a+x file - Adds Execution permission to the owner, the group owner and the other users

+10.chmod 007 file - Add all permissions to file